ZennerIoT/ex_audit/README.md

 **Please note that this project is still under development and not all of the features are done until this notice disappears**

+## Features

+ * Wraps Ecto.Repo, no need to change your existing codebase to start tracking changes
+ * Creates +- diffs of the casted structs.
+Custom types are automatically supported.
+ * Ships with functions to review the history of a struct and roll back changes
+ * Allows custom ID types and custom fields in the version schema

+## Usage

+ExAudit replaces some functions in your repo module:

+ * `insert/2`
+ * `insert!/2`
+ * `update/2`
+ * `update!/2`
+ * `delete/2`
+ * `delete!/2`

+All changes to the database made with these functions will automatically be tracked.

+Also, new functions are added to the repository:

+ * `history/2`: lists all versions of the given struct ordered from oldest to newest
+ * `revert/2`: rolls the referenced entity back to the state it was before the given version was changed

+With this API, you should be able to enable auditing across your entire application easily.

+If for some reason ExAudit does not track a change, you can manually add it with `ExAudit.Tracking.track_change(module, adapter, action, changeset, resulting_struct, opts)`.

+In the same module, there are a few other functions you might find useful to roll custom tracking.

 ## Setup

 Add ex_audit to your list of dependencies: **TBD release on hex.pm**